JHU-IITD-SMaRT/.github/profile/README.md

 ## 🔗 LinkedIn Page

-For the latest updates and speaker informations, please follow us on our LinkedIn Page
+For the latest updates and speaker informations, please follow us on our LinkedIn Page:
 📺 [SMaRT on LinkedIn](https://www.linkedin.com/company/smart-jhu-iitd/)

 ---